kishimisu/Crash-NST-Modding-Tool/README.md

 #### Elements

+- **Fixups**: Fixups are lists of names (`TSTR`), types (`TMET`), handles and external dependencies (`EXNM`, `EXID`, `TDEP`).
+R-fixups contains offsets to objects and properties inside the igz file.
+For each offset, the referenced object's name is displayed along with the relative offset inside the object.
+You can click on them to display the object's view.

-- **Objects**: List of root objects referenced in the file, with children dependencies.
+- **Objects**: List of root objects referenced in the file, grouped by type.

 - **Unreferenced objects**: Contains objects that are not referenced by any other.
-Usually, it will have two entries that should not be updated (igObjectList & igNameList).
+Usually, it will have two entries (igObjectList & igNameList).

-- **Fixups**: Fixups containing list of offsets are directly translated to the object they're pointing to in their child view.
-Other fixups contains their original data (strings or int list)

 ### Data editing